Zeal8bit/Zeal-8-bit-OS/README.md

 This means that the OS won't alter IX and IY registers, so they can be used freely in the application.

 The alternate registers (names followed by `'`) may only be used in the interrupt handlers[^1].
 An application should not use these registers.
-If for some reasons, you still have to use them, please consider disabling the interrupts during the time they are used:
+If for some reason, you still have to use them, please consider disabling the interrupts during the time they are used:

 ```
 my_routine: